pushpabrol/saml-idp-migration-to-auth0/README.md

 ## Problem statement
 A customer that is using PING has setup 100s of SAML IDPs/Enterprise Connections.
-They want to migrate to Auth0 but do not want to re exchange SP metadata with the IDPs.
+They want to migrate to Auth0 but do not want to cause any changes for the partners with whom they exchanged metadata to establish the IDP trust.
+The manual work involved with this setup is very high therefore a migration which allows this to happen with low touch is desirable

 ## How do we solve this?